Toum – Recipe for Middle Eastern Garlic Sauce. Use on Shawarma, Falafel, Grilled Foods. Vegan, Garlicky, Creamy and Flavorful

 - Scrape down the sides of the food processor as necessary.
 Be sure that your processor does not get too hot, as this can cause your sauce to separate.

-- Add oil until you've reached the texture you desire.
+- Only add oil until you've reached the texture you desire - you may only need 3 1/2 cups to achieve the proper texture.
 The final result should resemble a soft mayonnaise.
+This recipe makes about 5 cups of sauce, a serving is calculated as roughly 2 tablespoons.
 Store toum in an airtight container in the refrigerator.
 This recipe makes a pretty big batch, but it should keep for up to 4 weeks and it can be used on so many things.
 You'll be happy you have extra.
 Enjoy!